Vidal blanc: Wine regions

 Though Vidal blanc is no longer authorized in France or widely planted there, the grape has found success in North America where it is grown in many wine regions throughout Canada and the United States as well as Sweden.

 Canada

 First introduced to the country in the 1940s, Vidal blanc is widely grown throughout Canada with 777 hectares (1,920 acres) documented in 2008.
 In the 2019 VQA report, it was 7.6% of Canadian wine production with 471,981 bottles produced or 52,442 cases (9L).
 Most of the plantings are in the Ontario region, particularly the Niagara Peninsula, but the grape can also be found in British Columbia, Nova Scotia and Quebec.
-Here Vidal is used to produce wines of all sweetness styles but is particularly noted for the quality of ice wines that can be made from the grape.
+Here Vidal is often used to produce wines of all sweetness styles but is particularly noted for the quality of ice wines that can be made from the grape.
 Inniskillin, the world's largest producer of the ice wine style, makes ice wine from Vidal grapes grown in both Ontario and the Okanagan Valley of British Columbia.
+Another Okanagan Valley producer, Stag's Hollow, has cultivated the grape since the mid-1990s and has somewhat specialized in dry Vidal wines, e.g. Tragically Vidal, winning International competitions.